The Atlanta Journal-Constitution Cup

 Q: What schools are eligible to participate?

-A: Over 200 public and private high schools in metro Atlanta (Cherokee, Clayton, Cobb, DeKalb, Forsyth, Fulton and Gwinnett) are contacted by the AJC in early March by email and letter and invited to submit an honoree.
-In addition, there are number of schools outside the metro Atlanta area that are “grandfathered” into the program.
+A: Over 200 public and private high schools in metro Atlanta (Cherokee, Clayton, Cobb, DeKalb, Forsyth, Fulton and Gwinnett) are contacted by the AJC in early March via email and letter and invited to submit an honoree.
+There are also a number of schools outside the metro Atlanta area that are “grandfathered” into the program.
+Any contacted school that does not respond by the deadline (April 14) will not have an honoree in the 2020 program.

 Q: Is there any cost to the school to participate?